Church of the Visitation: Ottoman period

 The Franciscan Custody of the Holy Land bought the plot of land with the ruined Crusader complex from an Arab family in 1679.

 Only in 1862 did the Franciscans begin reconstruction of the lower level of the church.

 British Mandate period

 In 1937 the Franciscans excavated the grounds.
 Design and construction of the upper level of the structure began in 1938, and was completed by Italian architect Antonio Barluzzi in 1955.

 Description

 Courtyard, exterior and annexes

-The courtyard contains a statue of Mary and Elizabeth, and on the wall opposite the entrance to the lower church are forty-two ceramic tablets bearing the verses of the Magnificat in as many different languages.
+The courtyard contains a statue of Mary and Elizabeth, and on the wall opposite the entrance to the lower church are forty-two ceramic tablets bearing the verses of the Magnificat in as many languages.
 On the facade of the upper church is a striking mosaic commemorating the Visitation.
 Next to the church proper, a Crusader hall of the 12th century survived in good condition.

 Lower church

 The lower church contains a narrow medieval barrel-vaulted crypt ending with a well-head from which, according to tradition, Elizabeth and her infant drank.
 The well is connected to a Roman or Byzantine overflow pipe running under the medieval floor.
 Also preserved are remains of the ancient church and beautiful mosaic floors.

 The rock with a cleft next to the entrance of the medieval crypt is said to mark the site where the mountain opened up to hide Elizabeth and the infant John from Herod's soldiers – this is the "Rock of Concealment".
 This tradition is based on the 2nd-century apocryphal Protoevangelium of James 22:3.

 The interior of the lower church holds Italianate frescoes depicting Zachary at the altar of the Lord, the Visitation, and Elizabeth hiding her son during the Massacre of the Innocents.